debasishbsws/LAB-NJ/README.md

-# LAB-NJ is a repository to store assignments of JAVA that is given by Dr. A.K Mishra. in NIT Jamshedpur
+# LAB-NJ is a repository to store assignments of JAVA that is given by Dr. A.K Mishra, in NIT Jamshedpur